Car Finance with a guarantor

-Car finance works like other credit agreements, you must pay off the amount you have been leant over a period of time.
-Guarantor car finance is no different, but in this case a third party will be added to the agreement.
+Guarantor Car finance works like other credit agreements, you must pay off the amount you have been leant over a period of time.
+The only difference is with guarantor car finance, a third party will be added to the agreement.

 A guarantor for car finance will be someone who pays off the agreed amount if the borrower fails to make a repayment.
 This will be the case for each missed payment over the term of the car finance agreement.
 The guarantor must be arranged before the car finance agreement is applied for.
 Once that particular car finance agreement has come to an end the guarantor is no longer part of the deal.